catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

 **Traps**

 Scripts can respond to signals like any regular process.
-Large complicate scripts are more likely to be affected by the user logging of, or the system rebooting, or other interruptions.
+Large complicated scripts are more likely to be affected by the user logging of, or the system rebooting, or other interruptions.
 A signal handling routine can come in handy to exit in an orderly fashion (save state, delete temporary files etc).

 `bash` provides traps for this